Introduction

 Platform Direction

-- open firmware and public architecture documentation
+- open firmware and open architecture discussion

-- selective protection of production-ready hardware details
+- a protected boundary around production-ready hardware details

 Platform Capabilities